pmean/build-website/text/18/03/next-stop-bmc.md

 for a journal publication.
 The length of the article was brief enough that we could submit it as a brief communication to the Journal of the American Medical Informatics Association.
 This is the same group that sponsored the San Francisco conference.
-The paper was sent outÂ  August 2017.
+The paper was sent out  August 2017.

 A month later, I got a rejection letter with this very terse comment: